 Stimulation of the area postrema, which "senses" noxious chemical agents (e.g., poisons, chemotherapy agents, digoxin) and subsequently stimulates the vagal nuclei, which evokes nausea and coordinates the emesis reflex.

-Tumors, infections, and drugs in the periphery may cause local dysfunction in a variety of organ systems that is sensed as nausea, and severe nausea eventually evokes vomiting.
+Tumors, infections, and drugs in the periphery may cause local dysfunction in a variety of organ systems that is sensed as nausea that, when severe, evokes vomiting.

 Section Head Gastroenterology

 KLK is a consultant for GlaxoSmithKline and a shareholder in 3 CPM Company.
 He is an author of a number of references cited in this topic.